lempel/blueprint-sdk/README.md

 blueprint-sdk (https://github.com/lempel/blueprint-sdk.git)<br>
 blueprint-sdk-logger (https://github.com/lempel/blueprint-sdk-logger.git)<br>
 <br>
-If you have any questions for me:
+If you have any questions then visit here:
-<a href="https://plus.google.com/communities/103101773682887019574">Google Plus Comminity for blueprint-sdk</a>
+<a href="https://plus.google.com/communities/103101773682887019574">Google Plus Community for blueprint-sdk</a>
 <p>